 We enter into foreign currency forward contracts to minimize the volatility in our earnings related to foreign exchange gains and losses resulting from remeasuring our monetary assets and liabilities that are denominated in non-functional currencies, and any gains and losses from the foreign currency forward contracts are intended to be offset by any gains or losses from the remeasurement of the underlying monetary assets and liabilities.
 These derivatives are stand-alone and, except as described below, have not been designated as a hedge.
+At December 31, 2024, we had 11 foreign currency forward contracts outstanding with an aggregate gross notional U.S. dollar equivalent of \$196 million, the fair value of which amounted to less than \$1 million.
 At December 31, 2023, we had 12 foreign currency forward contracts outstanding with an aggregate gross notional U.S. dollar equivalent of \$252 million, the fair value of which amounted to less than negative \$1 million.
-At December 31, 2022, we had 9 foreign currency forward contracts outstanding with an aggregate gross notional U.S. dollar equivalent of \$180 million, the fair value of which amounted to negative \$1 million.
-We recognized a net loss of \$15 million, a net gain of \$2 million and a net loss of \$15 million for the years ended December 31, 2023, 2022 and 2021, respectively, within other income, net related to our non-designated foreign currency forward contracts.
+We recognized a net gain of \$5 million, a net loss of \$7 million and a net gain of \$2 million for the years ended December 31, 2024, 2023 and 2022, respectively, within other income, net related to our non-designated foreign currency forward contracts.

 We enter into certain qualifying foreign currency forward contracts under a cash flow hedge program to mitigate the risks associated with fluctuations in the euro against the U.S. dollar for forecasted U.S. dollar-denominated inventory purchases in certain of our international subsidiaries that use the euro as their functional currency.
+At December 31, 2024, we had 173 foreign currency forward contracts outstanding under our cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$178 million, the fair value of which amounted to \$7 million.
 At December 31, 2023, we had 176 foreign currency forward contracts outstanding under our cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$203 million, the fair value of which amounted to negative \$2 million.
-At December 31, 2022, we had 153 foreign currency forward contracts outstanding under our cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$180 million, the fair value of which amounted to negative \$2 million.
-We recognized a pre-tax loss of \$2 million for the year ended December 31, 2023, and pre-tax gains of \$17 million and \$10 million for the years ended December 31, 2022 and 2021, respectively, within accumulated other comprehensive loss.
-For the years ended December 31, 2023, 2022 and 2021, \$5 million of gain, \$19 million of gain and \$2 million of loss was reclassified to the cost of goods sold from accumulated other comprehensive loss, respectively.
+We recognized a pre-tax gain of \$7 million, a pre-tax loss of \$2 million, and a pre-tax gain of \$17 million for the years ended December 31, 2024, 2023, and 2022, respectively, within accumulated other comprehensive loss.
+For the years ended December 31, 2024, 2023 and 2022, \$1 million, \$5 million and \$19 million of gain was reclassified to the cost of goods sold from accumulated other comprehensive loss, respectively.

 We designated our euro-denominated debt as a hedge of our net investment in certain of our international subsidiaries that use the euro as their functional currency in order to reduce the volatility in stockholders' equity caused by changes in foreign currency exchange rates of the euro with respect to the U.S. dollar.
-We recognized a pre-tax loss of \$27 million for the year ended December 31, 2023 and pre-tax gains \$53 million and \$73 million for the years ended December 31, 2022 and 2021, respectively, on our net investment hedge within accumulated other comprehensive loss.
+We recognized a pre-tax gain of \$47 million, a pre-tax loss \$27 million, and pre-tax gain of \$53 million for the years ended December 31, 2024, 2023 and 2022, respectively, on our net investment hedge within accumulated other comprehensive loss.